acmarpu/python-complete-notes/04_string_data_type.md

 * Double quotes → "hello"
 * Triple quotes → '''hello''' or """hello""" (for multiline strings)

-👉 Strings are immutable, meaning their content cannot be changed after creation.
+👉 Strings are **immutable**, meaning their content cannot be changed after creation.

 #### 2. String Indexing and Slicing
 * Indexing means accessing characters in a string using position numbers.